margaretmf/margaretmf.github.io/poetry.md

 Everyone in the country, everyone on the Earth has a light like the star that burns, and shines.
 God holds us all amazingly int act, in one grand brotherhood, sisterhood.

+## The Union ##
+North, South, East, West
+We all stand in this union,
+where everything is interconnected, rising above the conflict, the chaos, finding our common bond, and the bridge to the other side

 ## The Rose Within ##
 There is a rose within everyone's heart.
 It must be watered, it must be nourished.